 Besides a dedicated Wellness Centre at Puerto Portals, Bodhana has a special location inside a natural cave at Balneario Illetas beach club.
 The wonderfully talented therapists – who are trained not to chat unless you wish to – will transport you to bliss to the accompaniment of the lapping waves.

 Balneario Illetas beach club in Illetes close to Portals Nous – you will find chill-out lounge beds over looking the beach with a nice restaurant and bar. […] Balneario Illetas Beach Club

 Bodhana Wellness Centre offer a range of massage treatments by experienced therapies in their various centres, or at your home or yacht, yoga classes, workshops and retreats. […] Bodhana Wellness Centre

 The Pirates Adventure show is an institution in Mallorca.
 Expect a swashbuckling mix of world-class acrobatics, thrilling gymnastics and breathtaking dancing down in Magaluf.
 Entertainment for all the family; unless you opt for Pirates Reloaded – the adults-only version.

-Pirates has amazed over 3 million customers during the last 30 years with its unique blend of world class acrobatics, thrilling gymnastics and breathtaking dancing. […] Pirates Adventure Show
+Pirates has amazed over 3 million customers during the last 30 years with world class acrobatics, thrilling gymnastics and breathtaking dancing. […] Pirates Adventure Show

 Escape on a boat trip